 (5) Members of a committee have the same entitlements to remuneration, allowances and protection as members of the Advisory Board.

-[(6) repealed]
+[(6) deleted]

 (7) The Advisory Board may, with the approval of the Minister, appoint a deputy for any member of the committee appointed under subclause (2)(b), (c) or (d) and clause 3 applies with such modifications as are necessary to such deputies.